-Traci Gillig (PhD, 2019, University of Southern California) is an Assistant Professor of Communication.
-Her research interests are in the psychological and social factors influencing the well-being of youth, particularly those from marginalized groups.
-Her work includes examining the effects of interventions, media representations, and interpersonal relationships on youth, as well as the effects of mediated representations of marginalized groups on the attitudes of broader audiences.
+Traci Gillig (PhD, 2019, University of Southern California) (they/she) is an Assistant Professor of Communication.
+Gillig’s research interests are in the psychological and social factors influencing the well-being of youth, particularly those from marginalized groups.
+Their work includes examining the effects of interventions, media representations, and interpersonal relationships on youth, as well as the effects of mediated representations of marginalized groups on the attitudes of broader audiences.
 Recent projects have been published in leading journals such as Sex Roles, Human Communication Research, and the International Journal of Communication.
 Gillig’s research has been featured in the Los Angeles Times, New York Times, Washington Post, Newsweek, and other major outlets.

 - Health communication